dgelessus/NAGUS/docs/architecture.rst

   Used by the patcher and game to update the data files.
   This is the only server that uses unencrypted communication during normal operation.
-  Some files are considered "secure" and are served via the auth server instead, although especially H'uru/DIRTSAND-based servers serve everything via the file server.
+  Some files are considered "secure" and are served via the auth server instead, although especially H'uru/DIRTSAND-based shards serve everything via the file server.

 * .. index:: auth server
      single: server; auth